Wipfli Financial Advisors LLC Makes New $557,000 Investment in KLA Co. (NASDAQ:KLAC)

 Other institutional investors also recently bought and sold shares of the company.
 Pacifica Partners Inc. purchased a new position in KLA during the second quarter worth about $27,000.
 Capital Asset Advisory Services LLC purchased a new position in KLA during the second quarter worth about $30,000.
 Wellington Shields & Co.
 LLC purchased a new position in KLA during the second quarter worth about $32,000.
 Win Advisors Inc. raised its stake in KLA by 61.4% during the second quarter.
 Win Advisors Inc. now owns 113 shares of the semiconductor company’s stock worth $33,000 after purchasing an additional 43 shares during the period.
 Finally, WFA of San Diego LLC purchased a new position in KLA during the second quarter worth about $33,000.
 87.38% of the stock is owned by hedge funds and other institutional investors.

-KLA (NASDAQ:KLAC – Get Rating) last posted its quarterly earnings results on Wednesday, October 26th.
-The semiconductor company reported $7.06 EPS for the quarter, topping the consensus estimate of $6.22 by $0.84.
+KLA (NASDAQ:KLAC – Get Rating) last announced its earnings results on Wednesday, October 26th.
+The semiconductor company reported $7.06 earnings per share for the quarter, topping the consensus estimate of $6.22 by $0.84.
 KLA had a net margin of 33.28% and a return on equity of 120.41%.
-The company had revenue of $2.72 billion during the quarter, compared to analysts’ expectations of $2.59 billion.
-As a group, research analysts expect that KLA Co. will post 24.54 EPS for the current fiscal year.
+The firm had revenue of $2.72 billion for the quarter, compared to the consensus estimate of $2.59 billion.
+On average, research analysts forecast that KLA Co. will post 24.54 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, December 1st.
-Stockholders of record on Tuesday, November 15th were issued a $1.30 dividend.
-This represents a $5.20 annualized dividend and a dividend yield of 1.37%.
-The ex-dividend date of this dividend was Monday, November 14th.
-KLA’s payout ratio is 23.49%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, December 1st.
+Shareholders of record on Tuesday, November 15th were issued a dividend of $1.30 per share.
+This represents a $5.20 annualized dividend and a yield of 1.37%.
+The ex-dividend date was Monday, November 14th.
+KLA’s dividend payout ratio (DPR) is presently 23.49%.

 KLA Corporation designs, manufactures, and markets process control, process-enabling, and yield management solutions for the semiconductor and related electronics industries worldwide.
 It operates through four segments: Semiconductor Process Control; Specialty Semiconductor Process; PCB, Display and Component Inspection; and Other.